-- 78. Russell McVeagh, for the Electricity Networks Association and the New Zealand Airports Association, submitted that we should define the policy intent as the 'core' economic principles underlying the IMs when they were determined, and the reasoning set out in applicable IM reasons papers.
-85 - 79.
-By 'policy intent' we mean 'what was the IM attempting to achieve, either on its own or as part of the IMs as a package?' (see first sub-question above at paragraph 77.1) In some instances, the IM in question may, consistent with s 52A, give effect to a particular economic principle, which would form part of the policy intent on those occasions.
-The key economic principles (discussed in chapter 4) are not likely to be promoted by any one IM in particular; rather it is the package of IMs, as applied through s 52P determinations, that promote the key economic principles (which we discuss further in chapter 4).
+- 73. By 'policy intent' we mean 'what was the IM attempting to achieve, either on its own or as part of the IMs as a package?' (see first sub-question above at paragraph 71.1) In some instances, the IM in question may, consistent with s 52A, give effect to a particular economic principle, which would form part of the policy intent on those occasions.
+The key economic principles (discussed in chapter 4) are not likely to be promoted by any one IM in particular; rather it is the package of IMs, as applied through s 52P determinations, that promote the key economic principles (which we discuss further in chapter 4). - 74.
+Some submitters sought that we clarify the status of our 2010 IM reasons papers and ensure that any decision we make which differs from those reasons is a considered and well-explained departure.
+Tour identification of the policy intent, and consideration of whether the IM still promotes that policy intent, is designed to ensure that we only depart from our previous reasons where the change is likely to better promote the factors set out at paragraph 59.
+We have identified in our accompanying decision papers where our reasoning marks a departure from our 2010, or subsequent, reasons papers.

-Is the current IM achieving that intent?
+Is the IM achieving that intent?

-- 80. Is the IM, either alone or in combination with other IMs, achieving the policy intent behind the IM? - 81.
-In considering this question, examples of the factors we took into account are: - Have external circumstances changed in a way that means the current IM might no longer be achieving the policy intent behind it? - Has anything changed in the matters incorporated in the IMs by reference (such as accounting or valuation standards) that means the current IM is no longer achieving its purpose? - Has the effectiveness of the IM in achieving its policy intent been questioned (either by stakeholders, the Court or us)? - 81.4 Is there other evidence that suggests that the IM is no longer achieving its policy intent or has had unintended consequences?
+- 75. Is the IM, either alone or in combination with other IMs, achieving the policy intent behind the IM? - 76.
+In considering this question, examples of the factors we took into account are: - 76.1 Have external circumstances changed in a way that means the IM might no longer be achieving the policy intent behind it? - 76.2 Has anything changed in the matters incorporated in the IMs by reference (such as accounting or valuation standards) that means the IM is no longer achieving its purpose? - 76.3 Has the effectiveness of the IM in achieving its policy intent been questioned (either by stakeholders, the Court or us)? - 76.4 Is there other evidence that suggests that the IM is no longer achieving its policy intent or has had unintended consequences?

-Could the current IM be improved to achieve the policy intent better?
+Could the IM be improved to achieve the policy intent better?

-- 82. Could the IM be changed to more effectively achieve the policy intent behind the IM? - 83.
-In considering this question, examples of the factors we took into account are:
+77. Could the IM be changed to more effectively achieve the policy intent behind the IM?